cremepuffx2/Data-Cleaning-of-Text-Files/README.md

-The functions above are designed to remove headers, footers and page numbers text files of annual reports downloaded from SGX-listed companies and parsed from pdf format
+Given the annual reports of SGX-listed companies, which have been parsed from PDFs to text files, functions have been designed to clean these text files to remove headers, footers, and page numbers.
+Run dc_main to execute the code
+Sample files have been provided